ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/3_import_automation.md

 The following files are required for this automation and are included in the example. *manifest.json* defines the content of our plug-in. *Plugin.cs* which represents the entry point into the plug-in, in which it registers the import automation. *ImportAutomation.cs* contains the named automation and provides the necessary import runner, which executes the specific import plans. *ImportRunner.cs* contains this IImportRunner and is responsible for the import loop.

 ## IPlugin
-The import automation must be registered in the Auto Importer when the application is started.
+First we have to register our import automation with the Auto Importer.
+This is done in the **IPlugin** implementation using the *GetImportAutomation* method.
+A new instance of our **ImportAutomation** is passed to this method.

 **Plugin.cs:**
 ```c#